kingandmcgaw/handbook/README.md

 ###Task workflow

-####Git
+####Code
 * __Simple git branching__.
 Master, and your feature branches.
 Master is always deployable.
 No exceptions.
 * __Branch naming__.
-Prefix all branches with your initials. eg. *'JP-my-feature-branch'*
+Prefix all branches with your initials in lower case eg. *'jp-my-feature-branch'*
 * __Pull requests for QA__.
 This is for knowledge sharing and sanity checking as much as "approval".
 Do so as early as possible.
 For minor changes and FYIs, [add comments to the lines in Github](https://help.github.com/articles/adding-commit-comments).
 Comments in the pull request are preferable to Basecamp if the change is in code.
-Never merge your own pull request.
-This means you are in charge of chasing someone to give their stamp of approval with a :shipit: message.
 * __Reviewing your teammates' code needs to be an equal priotity to writing new code__.
 Momentum is lost when changes await review too long.
-Kick up a fuss if anyone is blocking your feature from being completed.
-When satisfied, comment on the pull request with the `:shipit:` (:shipit:) emoji, or merge the pull request directly and delete the branch on remote and local. **Don't merge to master after 3pm on a Friday unless you plan to monitor it.**
+You are in charge of chasing someone to give their stamp of approval (the `:shipit:` (:shipit:) emoji).
+Kick up a fuss if anyone is blocking your feature from being completed. **Don't merge to master after 3pm on a Friday unless you plan to monitor it.**
 * __Deployment via CI rather than direct deployment__.
-CircleCI will always deploy `master -> master` and `staging -> staging` if the tests pass.
+CircleCI will always deploy `master -> master` and `staging -> staging` if the tests pass, and will also update our dashboard and monitoring services with the release details.
-* __Anything can go into staging__.
+* __Anything can go into shared staging__.
 Changes should be pushed one-way from your feature branch. e.g. `git push --force origin feature-branch:staging`.
 Never run a staging branch locally.
+Developers also have their own staging servers.

 ###Monitoring and alerting
 We use the following services: